Marak/HTML/README.md

 ## Core Concepts

  - I know HTML.
 So you do?
- - It's not possible to write **any** templating logic in HTML
+ - It's actually not possible to write **any** templating logic in HTML!
- - Data could be bound via CSS classes
+ - Data will attempt to bind to CSS classes
- - A context may be set for any render using a CSS selector ( a partial! )
+ - Partials can be achieved by using a CSS selector to establish render context.
  - That's it.

 ## Examples